 But don’t worry you’re not alone!
 There are so many other couples who find themselves in the same boat when it comes to booking a wedding venue and knowing what questions to ask.
-So to help you out we’ve made a list of the 7 most commonly asked questions when it comes to couples booking their venue.
+So to help you out we’ve made a list of the 7 most commonly asked questions when it comes time to select a wedding venue.

 How many guests can you have at your venue?

 This is a big one for most couples, especially when it comes to those booking smaller or larger weddings.
 While most venues will give you a general ballpark of how many guests they can cater to, we find that most couples who are planning weddings for fewer than 50 people or more than 250 guests want to double check their venue capacity.

 The trick with knowing how many guests you can have at your wedding is also knowing what style of wedding you’re going to have.
 For instance, if you want a sit-down wedding the tables and chairs will take up more room so you’ll be able to cater to fewer guests than you would with a cocktail-style wedding.
 So take this into account when it comes to booking a venue for larger groups.

 A common mistake when it comes to factoring in the weather for your big day is remembering about wet weather options and not considering what to do if your bad weather instead turns out to be a 40+ degree day.

 Particularly if you’re hosting your wedding outside, it’s important to chat with your venue about what options they have for potential rain as well as a heatwave.
 It’s just as important to have an undercover spot for yourself and your guests if it’s raining as it is to have an indoor and airconditioned area for your wedding in the case of extreme heat.

 How soon before my wedding date should I book?